cau-se/theodolite/execution/helm/README.md

 helm test <release-name>
 ```

-Our test files are located [here](./theodlote-chart/templates/../../theodolite-chart/templates/tests).
-Many subcharts have their own tests, these are also executed and are placed in the respective /templates folders.
+Our test files are located [here](./theodolite-chart/templates/../../theodolite-chart/templates/tests).
+Many sub charts have their own tests, these are also executed and are placed in the respective /templates folders.

-Please note: If a test fails, helmet will stop testing.
+Please note: If a test fails, Helm will stop testing.

 It is possible that the tests are not running successfully at the moment.
 This is because the Helm tests of the sub chart cp-confluent receive a timeout exception.
 There is an [issue](https://github.com/confluentinc/cp-helm-charts/issues/318) for this problem on github.

 ## Configuration

 In development environments Kubernetes resources are often low.
-To reduce resource consumption, we provide an `one broker-value.yaml` file.
+To reduce resource consumption, we provide an `one-broker-value.yaml` file.
 This file can be used with:

 ```sh
 helm install theodolite <path-to-chart> -f one-broker-values.yaml